oettingerj/classifieds-backend/README.md

 With pipenv installed, the remaining dependencies can be installed efficiently in a single motion.
 In a command line interface, begin by navigating to the root directory of the repo, which contains the file "Pipfile" among other contents.
 Create a Python virtual environment and spawn an associated shell by running the commmand `pipenv shell --three` (note that the argument "three" is specified to make a Python virtual environment for Python3 specifically).
 To install the dependencies as deliniated in the Pipfile, enter `pipenv install`.
 Please see troubleshooting note 1 if this fails.
 Exit the shell (on macOS, use control-D).

 ### Carleton VPN Installation
-As of version 1.0.0 of this repo, connection to the database requires that the machine that runs the Django server have a Carleton ip address.
-This can be achieved by installing and running the VPN that Carleton provides.
+As of version 1.0.0 of this repo, connection to the database requires that the machine that runs the Django server has a Carleton ip address.
+The Django server can not be operationalized without connection to a database.
+Establishing a Carleton ip address can be achieved by installing and running the VPN that Carleton provides.
 Please refer to Carleton ITS's [instructions for downloading, installing, and running the VPN](<https://wiki.carleton.edu/display/itskb/GlobalProtect+VPN>).
 Following installation, please activate the VPN on your machine.
 This marks the end of the environment setup!
 Woo hoo!
 You're well on your way to running the Django server!

 ### Environment Setup Troubleshooting
 Generally, errors during environment setup are due to missing prerequisitive software (including missing the most recent version), or the inability for the machine to find the prerequistive software.
 The following notes may be helpful generally, and certain parts of the instructions above may refer you to specific notes.